Jon Morgan

 South Dakota business law requires that to start your LLC, you need to employ a registered agent.
 Designate a member of the limited liability company or employ registered agent services in South Dakota to represent the company.

-The registered agent acts as a point of contact between the state and your company and is tasked to receive any legal notices or documents.
-To illustrate, the registered agent is notified if your LLC failed to file annual reports.
+The registered agent acts as a point of contact between the state and your company and is tasked with receiving any legal notices or documents.
+To illustrate, the registered agent is notified if your LLC fails to file annual reports.

 The registered agent keeps your LLC updated with any changes in business laws while keeping the company compliant with the state.